Many young people today think it’s not cool to go into agriculture so they shy away from anything related to farms. Well, they’re missing a lot. ...

 Check out the below list of great business ideas for rural areas, and start imagining the possibilities.

 Have you always dreamed of starting your own farm?
 Well now is a great time to take the plunge, with countless people leaving cities for the countryside and looking to eat healthier, all-natural foods fresh from the farm.
 Farming is a trillion-dollar industry in the US, and offers considerable opportunity for the hard-working entrepreneur.

 And there will be hard work.
 Farming is not as easy as putting on overalls.
 You’ll need to find and purchase the right piece of land.
 You’ll need to choose your crops.
-Maybe heirloom tomatoes, zucchini and soy beans?
+Maybe heirloom tomatoes, zucchini pr pumpkin?
 Next, work the soil and make sure it’s ready for planting, then keep your fields clear of insects and blight.
 You’ll also want to decide on livestock.
 Will you have chickens, lambs, cows, pigs?
 There’s so much work to do on the farm, but you’ll get to work in the great outdoors, providing nourishing foods to your family and community.

 Are you good with wood?
 If so, this is a great time to get into the woodworking industry, which has seen steady growth in recent years and is expected to be worth nearly $5 billion globally by 2026.
 These days, people everywhere are interested in hand-crafted, artisanal goods, from wooden rocking chairs to homemade pies.

 You could start your own woodworking business from home for little investment and ride this wave of appreciation for sturdy, traditional products to serious success.
 Even if the trend slows down, high-quality furniture and other wooden items are always in strong demand.